Review: The Amazon Halo fitness band gets a little too close for comfort

-A little over a month ago, Amazon surprised us all with an intriguing product drop in the form of the Amazon Halo band, a holistic fitness wearable that has some fairly ambitious capabilities hidden in a pretty non-descript, understated wrist strap.
+In late 2020, Amazon surprised us all with an intriguing product drop in the form of the Amazon Halo band, a holistic fitness wearable that has some fairly ambitious capabilities hidden in a pretty non-descript, understated wrist strap.

 Like every other fitness tracker on the market today, the Amazon Halo has sensors and software to track your steps, heart rate, and sleep, and it can even analyze your overall activity levels.
-There is a Halo subscription plan that provides access to guided workouts, training plans, and enhanced health metrics similar to what Fitbit Premium offers.
+In addition, there is a Halo subscription plan that provides access to guided workouts, training plans, and enhanced health metrics similar to what Fitbit Premium offers.
 It is $3.99/month, but the device comes with a free six-month trial, just like Fitbit's latest wearables.

 What's more interesting about the Halo are its voice tone and body composition analysis capabilities.
 Amazon touts how secure this personal data is on its platform, but you will likely either be fascinated by these new features or be terrified by them.

-Currently, the Halo is only available through what Amazon describes as an Early Access program.
-In other words, you have to express your interest in ordering the band from Amazon (for a low introductory price of $65), and if Amazon deems you worthy, you will receive an invitation to purchase it.
-This is a formula that the company has used in the past with devices like the orginal Echo speaker, the Echo Auto, and Day 1 products like the Echo Frames and Echo Loop, and it gets people like me, rabid early adopters, to beta test these products.
+Amazon first introduced the Halo through what it described as an Early Access program.
+In other words, you initially had to express your interest in ordering the band from Amazon (for a low introductory price of $65), and if Amazon deemed you worthy, you would then receive an invitation to purchase it.
+This is a formula that the company has used in the past with devices like the original Echo speaker, the Echo Auto, and Day 1 products like the Echo Frames and Echo Loop, and it has worked well to get people like me, rabid early adopters, to beta test these products.

-I've spent about a week wearing the Halo and testing out its baseline and premium features, and I have to say that I've never come away more conflicted about a review.
+I spent about a week wearing the Halo and testing out its baseline and premium features, and I have to say that I've never come away more conflicted about a review.
 On the one hand (or wrist?), Amazon gets so much right here, and I genuinely applaud it for its innovation.
-On the other hand, I have serious doubts about whether I should wear it beyond the review period.
+But, on the other hand, I have serious doubts about whether I should wear it beyond the review period.

 So, where did I ultimately land on the Amazon Halo, and do I think you should try to buy one?
 I'll get to that, but first, let's go over all that this band can do.